bundlewrap/bundlewrap/doc/cli.rst

 	$ bw run mygroup "uname -a"

 Unsurprisingly, the ``run`` subcommand is used to run commands on nodes.
 As with most commands that accept node names, you can also give a group name or any combination of node and group names, separated by commas (without spaces, e.g. ``node1,group2,node3``).
+A third option is to use a bundle selector like ``bundle:my_bundle``.
+It will select all nodes with the named bundle.
+You can freely mix and match node names, group names, and bundle selectors.

 |